FreeRTOS/FreeRTOS-Kernel/MISRA.md

         The rule requires a pointer to void should not be converted into a pointer to object cause this may result in a pointer that is not correctly aligned, resulting in undefined behavior.
-The memory blocks allocated by pvPortMalloc() must be guaranteed to meet the alignment requirements specified by portBYTE_ALIGMENT_MASK.
+The memory blocks allocated by pvPortMalloc() must be guaranteed to meet the alignment requirements specified by portBYTE_ALIGNMENT_MASK.
         Therefore, casting the void pointer which points to the returned memory to a pointer to object is ensured to be aligned.